-Even though it’s slowly but steadily getting overrun by flash storage, disk technology is still widely used, both for data distribution and as a remote storage.
+Even though it’s slowly but steadily getting overrun by flash storage, disk technology is still widely used, both for data distribution and as remote storage.
 Many modern laptops lack optical drives, but the ones that are still inclined to this almost legacy tech can occasionally run into problems.

 We prepared a list of possible solutions for the optical drives issues on laptops, so if you’re unable to open CD or DVD or it barely gives any signs of life, make sure to check them out below.